After being in a nanny share for the past year since returning to work, our son started nursery full-time this week.

-We initially shared a nanny with a little girl called Bella, who is about 6-months older than Zachy and the two of them got on so well.
-Bella is a gorgeous little thing and really looked after Zachy.
-He learnt a lot from her and copied all her cute little mannerisms and words.
+We initially shared a nanny with another little girl, who is about 6-months older than our son and the two of them got on so well.
+She is a gorgeous little thing and really looked after him.
+He learnt a lot from her and copied all her cute mannerisms and words.

-It worked out really well and we were all happily plodding along for a few months until sadly that share ended when it was time for Bella to attend nursery.
+It worked out really well and we were all happily plodding along for a few months until sadly that share ended when it was time for her to attend nursery.

-So, we searched for a new family to share with and found a little girl called Thea, who is is 6-months younger than Zachy.
-She is also a gorgeous little thing and the two of them became really good buddies.
-I would come home from work and find them chasing each other around the house, laughing their heads off.
+So, we searched for a new family to share with and found another little girl, who is is 6-months younger than our son.
+She is also a gorgeous thing and the two of them became really good buddies.
+I would come home from work and find them chasing each other around the house laughing their heads off.
 It was lovely to see.

 So, why the change?